Concatenated continuous driving of silicon qubit by amplitude and phase modulation: CCD by amplitude and phase modulation

 Two primary methods of CCD protocols have been established: AMCCD and PMCCD.
 Both approaches enable the realization of robust qubits; however, they suffer from a fundamental limitation—errors arising from the validity of the second RWA.
-The electron spin resonance mechanism is typically analyzed in the first rotating frame, where the co-rotating component of the linearly polarized microwave drive $\omega_{\rm{mw}}$ and the Larmor precession $\omega_{\rm{L}}$ of the spin results in a d.c drive field that drives a Rabi oscillation at frequency $\Omega_0$.
-The counter-rotating component gives rise to a second-harmonic term at $2\omega_{\rm{mw}}$.
-The effect of the second harmonic on the spin dynamics integrates to zero, since $\Omega_0/2\pi\sim 1-10~\mathrm{MHz} \ll \omega_{\rm{mw}}/2\pi=10-20~\mathrm{GHz}$ in the typical spin-qubit situation, which is known as the RWA.
+The electron spin-resonance mechanism is typically analyzed in the first rotating frame, where the corotating component of the linearly polarized MW drive $\omega_{\rm{mw}}$ and the Larmor precession $\omega_{\rm{L}}$ of the spin results in a dc drive field that drives a Rabi oscillation at frequency $\Omega_0$.
+The counterrotating component gives rise to a second harmonic term at $2\omega_{\rm{mw}}$.
+The effect of the second harmonic on the spin dynamics integrates to zero since $\Omega_0/2\pi\sim 1\text{-}10~\mathrm{MHz} \ll \omega_{\rm{mw}}/2\pi=10\text{-}20~\mathrm{GHz}$ in the typical spin-qubit situation, which is known as the RWA.

-For CCD control, the microwave drive is modulated, and in the first rotating frame, the modulation gives rise to an ac-field of amplitude $\epsilon_{\rm{m}}$, and the Hamiltonian maps to the classic Rabi problem.
+For CCD control, the MW drive is modulated, and in the first rotating frame, the modulation gives rise to an ac field of amplitude $\epsilon_{\rm{m}}$, and the Hamiltonian maps to the classic Rabi problem.
 Hence, the analysis makes a second rotating frame transformation at the Rabi frequency $\Omega_0$.
 However, the gate-speed is now determined by $\epsilon_{\rm{m}}$, and setting $\epsilon_{\rm{m}}\ll \Omega_0$ would result in very slow operations.
-Hence, the non-negligible counter-rotating term results in a systematic pulse-area error on resonance.
-Since the RWA error stems from the use of linearly polarized driving fields, generating the circular polarization in the first rotating frame eliminates the counter-rotating term.
+Hence, the non-negligible counterrotating term results in a systematic pulse-area error on resonance.
+Since the RWA error stems from the use of linearly polarized driving fields, generating the circular polarization in the first rotating frame eliminates the counterrotating term.